Blog

 Around 1852, Nehemiah Denton moved to Geneva where he purchased Old Castle Farm on Castle Street.
 He married Louisa A Moore, whom he knew from the Institution for the Deaf and Dumb in New York City, in 1852.
 Louisa’s brother Harry Gove Moore purchased the lot next door to the Dentons from Thompson C. Maxwell and had an octagonal house built.

 There is no clear indication why Harry chose the octagon shape, but it was all the rage in the 1850s.
 By 1857, there were at least 1,000 octagon buildings in America.
-It’s also unclear whether Harry funded the building of the house, or his brother in law, as 20th century accounts attribute it to Nehemiah who built and furnished the house.
+It’s also unclear whether Harry funded the building of the house, or his brother-in-law, as 20thcentury accounts attribute to Nehemiah the building and furnishing of the house.

-A lawsuit in 1859, which shows Nehemiah was under a guardianship, points to Harry purchasing Old Castle Farm for the Dentons, appointing himself as agent and trustee to receive all the income from the real estate property owned by the Denton family, and then purchasing his own property.
-Shortly after, Harry signed all his rights over to his brother William B Moore who is the person the Dentons are suing in 1859.
+A 1859 lawsuit which shows Nehemiah was under a guardianship, points to Harry purchasing Old Castle Farm for the Dentons, appointing himself as agent and trustee to receive all the income from the real estate property owned by the Denton family, and then purchasing his own property.
+Shortly after, Harry signed all his rights over to his brother William B. Moore who is the person the Dentons were suing in 1859.

 Harry moved in with his wife Keturah and their first child Adam about 1853.
 Their new house had two bathtubs, the first in the region to have even one bathtub.
 Water had been piped two miles away for the private water system with a storage tank in the cellar and on the top floor.
 Iron had been imported from Italy to be used in the railings and steps.
 A spiral staircase of solid mahogany went up all three floors through the center of the house.